OpenEducationAnalytics/OEA-Gh-Pages/_posts/2022-05-31-oea-monthly-newsletter.md

 - OEA Overview Video: <a href="https://www.youtube.com/watch?v=q6snp28bBQU&t=1s" target="_blank">OEA Overview on YouTube </a>

 ##### OEA Partners
 We are excited to kick off a new partner training program in Africa this quarter!
-OEA is partnering with the African Institute of Mathematical Sciences (AIMS), a pan-African network of centers of excellence enabling Africa’s talented students to become data innovators driving the continent’s scientific, educational and economic self-sufficiency.
+OEA is partnering with the <a href="https://nexteinstein.org/" target="_blank"> African Institute of Mathematical Sciences (AIMS) </a>, a pan-African network of centers of excellence enabling Africa’s talented students to become data innovators driving the continent’s scientific, educational and economic self-sufficiency.
 For phase one of this project, we will be training their IT staff, faculty and Master’s students using the OEA curriculum, to enable t hem to do OEA deployments, data engineering and analytics.
 Concurrently, we will be exploring use cases for the Rwanda Ministry of Education focused on learning outcomes of students, and for Senegal, how teachers improved after they were given digital skills training.